 - The number of student-sponsored events with alcohol cannot exceed more than one per weekend.

-- Servers 25-years of age or older, must be on the approved list by the Director of Student Activities, and must have gone through the approved TIPS training.
+- Servers must be on Campus Life’s approved list and must have gone through the approved TIPS training.

 - Servers may not be intoxicated at or consume alcohol during an event.